Elevation: 7,421 ft

 This peak is not in the book.
 Updated August 2021

-Jack Benchmark is located at the northern end of the main Owyhee Mountains Crest WNW of Slacks Mountain.
+Jack Benchmark is located at the northern end of the main Owyhee Mountains Crest west-northwest of Slacks Mountain.
 It is the 12th-highest Owyhee Mountains summit.
-It has nearly 900 feet of prominence and a mile long summit ridge.
-The highest point is at the summit ridge’ s south end.
-Jack BM is also a remote summit that is difficult to reach.
-It’s closest neighbor is Rooster Comb Peak, which is located rough 2.0 miles northeast of Jack Benchmark.
-These two mountains and Whiskey Mountain sit in an area of mixed BLM, State of Idaho and private lands.
-Some one stole the Jack BM.
-There was a register in 2021.
+It has nearly 900 feet of prominence and a mile-long summit ridge.
+The high point is at the south end of the summit ridge.
+Jack Benchmark is a remote summit that is difficult to reach.
+Its closest neighbor is Rooster Comb Peak, which is located rough 2.0 miles northeast of Jack Benchmark.
+These two mountains and Whiskey Mountain sit in an area of mixed BLM, State of Idaho, and private lands.
+Someone stole the Jack benchmark.
+There was a summit register in 2021.
 USGS De Lamar

 Succor Creek Southeast Slopes, Class 2

 The upper reaches of Succor Creek are reached via the Whiskey Mountain Road which ends at Succor Creek.
 From the road’s end, the slopes to the summit are a mixture of forest and meadow.
 You can continue to drive or hike up the Upper Succor Creek Road until you reach the 4WD road that leads to the saddle on the peak’s south ridge or, if on foot, leave the road at almost any point and hike directly to the summit.